 Must-haves to get started with dropshipping and get more sales

 1. Competitor analysis

-Before you even think about starting your own Shopify store using dropshipping, the very first step you should take is to analyse your competition.
-Irrespective of the niche you choose, you should always take a look at who else is targeting a similar market as yours, what have they won so far and identify opportunities.
-This can also help you decide on the products you want to sell on your store.
+Before you even think about starting your own Shopify store using dropshipping, the very first step you should take is to analyze your competition.
+Irrespective of your chosen niche, you should always look at who is targeting a similar market as yours, what they have won so far, and identify opportunities.
+This can also help you decide on the products you want to sell in your store.

 2. Search Engine Optimization (SEO)

-When there are so many drop shipping online stores getting launched across the world, it is important that you optimize all your efforts right from the beginning.
+When so many drop shipping online stores are launched worldwide, you must immediately optimize your efforts.
 Don’t just rely on paid marketing tactics to drive growth.
-SEO is crucial to online stores.
-So once you decide the niche of your store, the products you want to sell, the target market you want to sell in and other demographics, list down the keywords you will need to optimize your product listings for.
+SEO is crucial to online stores, so once you decide your store’s niche, the products you want to sell, the target market you want to sell in, and other demographics, list down the keywords you will need to optimize your product listings for.